SCalwas/DoctorFill/README.md

 To verify that everything is set up correctly, run the intermediary smee client as described in an earlier section.
 Then run the Doctor Fill app.py from a command line or IDE/debugger.
-The web app should perform its initialization and then begin waiting for notifications from GitHub.
+Doctor Fill should perform its initialization and then begin waiting for notifications from GitHub.
 As Doctor Fill proceeds, it sends informational messages to the console.

 When Doctor Fill is waiting for notifications, go to the SCalwas/github_app_poc repo and create a new issue.
 Use any issue name and description.
-After the issue is created, Doctor Fill automatically adds the "enhancement" label to it.
+After the issue is created, Doctor Fill should automatically add the "enhancement" label to it.
 If the label appears shortly after creating the issue, the dev environment is working correctly.